Survey Analysis Example with KNIME

 Cross-tabulation analysis of previous questions

 Until now we have plotted the results from single questions.
 Let’s perform a simple cross-tabulation analysis, matching the answers of the two questions above: “How long have you been using KNIME?” vs. “How did you learn to use KNIME?”
-The final table might give us some hints about the preference accorded to the different learning sources over the years.
+The final table might give us some hints about the customer preference accorded to the different learning sources over the years.

 To create a cross table, let’s use the Pivoting node.
 We want a table containing one row for each group of past experience (Less than one year, less than 3 years, more than 3 years) and one column for each learning source (KNIME Books, KNIME courses etc…).
 We have to select the corresponding columns in the Group and Pivot tab of the Pivoting node configuration window, respectively.
 Then in the Manual Aggregation tab, we can select one random column and set Count as the aggregation method (Figure 8).

 To graphically show the resulting pivot table we can use the Heatmap node (figure 9).
 Although we clearly don’t have enough answers to find conclusions, it seems like lately the number of people that learn by themselves has decreased.
 Could this be related to the number of KNIME courses and KNIME learning materials, and resources that has exponentially increased over the last few years?

 To finalize our workflow, let’s create a final dashboard that contains all the plots, in a component.
 After grouping all the visualization nodes, we can rearrange the items in the composite view and enhance the appearance with a title.
 Figure 10 shows the final result, with answers from each question.